Payment Make Payment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

-How Soon After an Extraction Can I Get a Dental Implant?
+How Soon After An Extraction Can I Get A Dental Implant?

-August 21, 2021
+AUGUST 21, 2021

 It can be both inconvenient and uncomfortable to have a gap in your smile.
 Therefore, if you recently had a tooth extracted — or you know that one of your teeth will soon have to be removed — it is understandable if you are eager to fill in that empty space as soon as possible.
 What is the timeline for getting dental implants after a tooth extraction?
 The answer varies from patient to patient.
 This blog post discusses a few possible scenarios.